StefanZagarov/Exam-Rest-API/README.md

 2. Then write `npm start`

 ## Note - errors
+Those erros may be caused on Windows because the software was developed on Linux

-When extracting the files on Windows, it may say something about the file being invalid or too long.
+When extracting the files on Windows, it may say something about the `file being invalid or too long`.
 Skipping those files is fine.
-This may be caused because this API has been developed on Linux

 Another problem could be that after installing the dependencies and running the program, it can give `Error: ...bcrypt_lib.node is not a valid Win32 application.`
 To fix that follow those steps:
 1. Delete the node_modules folder